 Nothing terrible would happen.
 And in fact, it might just be one more thing among many, many things (I call them ‘things‘; you can give them a name as it pertains to your particular lifestyle) that we already possess.

 If you are satisfied with yourself, inside and out, you are more likely to be satisfied with what you have.
+So let’s look at some ways to simplify your life and breathe a little easier with less stress.

 Simple living is saying, “I have enough”, and really meaning it, from the heart.